Europa Report: Production

 Filming took place in Brooklyn, New York.
 The first image from the film was revealed on February 11, 2012.
-A viral website to promote the film was launched shortly afterward.
+A website to promote the film was launched shortly afterward.

 The screenplay was written by Philip Gelatt and the production design was done by Eugenio Caballero.
 It was scored by Bear McCreary.
 The movie is a found footage film and follows a nonlinear progression.

 The crew used as inspiration real footage from the International Space Station and space walks from the Space Shuttle.
 The space ship was designed through computer graphics, giving high detail to the camera angles to be used in the film.
-Weightlessness was simulated with balance balls, suspension from wires was used for interior shots.
+Weightlessness was simulated with balance balls; suspension from wires was used for interior shots.
 The flooding ship was filmed on a one-third scale model.

-The aspect of the moon Europa was based for accuracy on data from NASA and Jet Propulsion Laboratory (JPL) maps of the moon's surface.
-The creature's design included bioluminescence from the initial concepts.
+For accuracy, the depiction of Europa was based on data from NASA and Jet Propulsion Laboratory (JPL) maps of the moon's surface.
+The creature was designed to be bioluminescent starting with the initial concepts.
 The visual effects supervisor stated that the creature was based on a cross of an octopus and a squid, with early sketches resembling a jellyfish and a manta ray.

 An online trailer was released on May 20, 2012.
-The film was released on Video on Demand, iTunes, and Google Play Movies & TV on June 27, 2013, and was released theatrically on August 2, 2013.
+The film was released on Video on Demand, iTunes, and Google Play Movies & TV on June 27, 2013.
+It was released theatrically on August 2, 2013.

 Reception

 Europa Report has received generally positive reviews from critics.
-Rotten Tomatoes gives the film an 81% "Certified Fresh" rating based on 80 reviews, its summary reading, "Claustrophobic and stylish, Europa Report is a slow-burning thriller that puts the science back into science fiction."
-Review aggregation website Metacritic gives a rating of 68 out of 100 based on reviews from 25 critics, which indicates "generally favorable" reviews.
+Rotten Tomatoes gives the film an 81% rating based on 80 reviews, its summary reading, "Claustrophobic and stylish, Europa Report is a slow-burning thriller that puts the science back into science fiction."
+Review aggregation website Metacritic gives a rating of 68 out of 100 based on reviews from 25 critics.

+Jeannette Catsoulis, writing for The New York Times, liked that the movie worked to stay realistic, and found the pairing of Caballero's production design and Chediak's cinematography to be effective.

-Justin Chang, of Variety magazine, called the film "A reasonably plausible and impressively controlled achievement." while Space.com said the film was "One of the most thrilling and realistic depictions of space exploration since Moon or 2001: A Space Odyssey."
-Fearnet said the film was "One of the most sincere, suspenseful and fascinating science fiction films of the past few years."
+Justin Chang, of Variety magazine, called the film a "reasonably plausible and impressively controlled achievement". while Space.com said the film was "[one] of the most thrilling and realistic depictions of space exploration since Moon or 2001: A Space Odyssey".
+Fearnet said the film was "One of the most sincere, suspenseful and fascinating science fiction films of the past few years".

-The film was nominated for the Bradbury Award by the members of SFWA.
+The film was nominated for the Bradbury Award by the members of Science Fiction and Fantasy Writers of America.